Biswas57/Biswas57/README.md

 - 👋 Hi, I’m @Biswas57
 - 👀 I’m interested in Ancient Empires and Modern History
 - 🌱 I’m currently learning Computer Science
-- 🤝 I’m looking to collaborate on working through leetcode together
+- 🤝 I’m looking for someone to do leetcode with 🫶
 - 📫 How to reach me: via email: biswas.simk@gmail.com or instagram: biswas_simk.

 <!---